Tag: John the Baptist

 What Then Should We Do? – A Sermon On Luke 3:7-18

-Photo by Ray Fragapane on Unsplash Today’s gospel (Luke 3:7-18) is the continuation of last week’s gospel (Luke 3:1-6).
-They are two parts of the same story and I don't think we can fully understand today's without the context of last week's Last…
+Today’s gospel (Luke 3:7-18) is the continuation of last week’s gospel (Luke 3:1-6).
+They are two parts of the same story and I don’t think we can fully understand today’s without the context of last week’s Last week I said that John the Baptist was asking us to confront ourselves and look at the landscape Read more

 Looking At The Landscape Of Our Lives – A Sermon On Luke 3:1-6